Welcome to Villefranche cruise port, France!

 Monaco City holds most of the country’s political and judicial institutions including the Prince’s Palace of Monaco (Le Palais des Princes de Monaco), Monaco Town Hall, Palace of Justice, Ministry of State (government office), National Council (parliament of Monaco) and others.

 Shore excursions going to Monaco normally include a visit to Monaco City as the majority of historic landmarks and attractions are located there.
+Monaco City is a very touristy place packed with cafes, eateries and souvenir shops.
 Some of the main attractions are:

 - Prince’s Palace of Monaco – The official residence of the Sovereign Prince of Monaco.
 The current sovereign prince of Monaco and head of the House of Grimaldi is Albert II, the son of Prince Rainier III and Grace Kelly.
 The changing of the guard occurs every day outside the Palace at 11:55 am.